patrick800711/clusterfkd-poc/README.md

 ## PoC

-Although `echoserver` is running in the cluster and configured to serve traffic on port 80, however when attempting to load echoserver through http://localhost/echoserver:80 the browser returns a 504 error.
+Although `echoserver` is running in the cluster and configured to serve traffic on port 80 when attempting to browse http://localhost/echoserver a 504 timeout error is returned.
 In this `Failure in Kuberenetes Drill` you need to resolve the issue.

 To get going run `start.sh` to create and configure the cluster.